MARKETING ANALYTICS2025-11-10

 a) Up-sell recommendations

-The majority of up-sell recommendations are linked to a particular SKU and provide relevant products with the essential ones.
+Most up-sell recommendations are linked to a particular SKU and offer relevant products alongside the essential ones.

 b) Cross-sell recommendations

-Your consumers will notice the notifications displayed on their devices stating, “People who bought this, also bought…”
+Your consumers will notice notifications on their devices that say, “People who bought this, also bought…”

 c) Next-sell recommendations

 These recommendations are clarified once the customer purchases a product.
-They might get it as a letter of confirmation of product purchase by email or a thank-you message.
+They might receive it as an email confirmation of the product purchase or a thank-you message.

 These recommendations are tailored to each consumer, taking into account the specific details relevant to them.